The Princess Who Never Smiled: Motifs

 Making the princess laugh, or smile, is a common fairy tale motif of various uses.
-The culmination of Golden Goose and The Magic Swan (both classified as ATU 571, "All Stick Together"), where the goose or swan causes other characters to stick to each other, is that the sight causes a princess to laugh for the first time.
-The result is ultimately the princess' marriage in each of these stories.
+The culmination of Golden Goose and The Magic Swan (both classified as ATU 571, "All Stick Together"), where the goose or swan causes other characters to adhere to one another, is that the sight causes a princess to laugh for the first time.
+This ultimately leads to the princess’s marriage in each story.
 Peruonto and the frame story of Giambattista Basile, however, depict stories where someone who has been laughed at casts a curse on the princess to force her to marry someone.

 Before the edition of Antti Aarne's first folktale classification, Svend Grundtvig developed - and later Astrid Lunding translated - a classification system for Danish folktales in comparison with other international compilations available at the time.
 In this preliminary system, two folktypes were grouped together based on "essential characteristics": folktypes 20A Hold fast! ("Stick to!
 [The Golden Goose]") and 20B Skellebasserne ("The Scarabees").
 Both tales were grouped under the banner "The Princess who can not help laughing".